 Conversation Tables are facilitated by the International Ambassadors and are held weekly beginning the third week of the term in Building 2, Student Center.
 Chemeketa students may learn new cultures and new languages such as: Arabic, Chinese, English, French, German, Korean, and Spanish.
 For more information, e-mail or call 503.365.4686.

 The Chemeketa Food Pantry is a resource for our campus community.
 It helps students in need focus on their studies rather than how they are going to feed themselves.
-The Chemeketa Food Pantry is coordinated by our AmeriCorps VISTA service member; and donations from students, staff and the community support it.
+The Chemeketa Food Pantry is coordinated by Yesica Navarro and the Student Retention Assistants.
+With the donations from students, staff and the community we are able to help students in need.
 We ask for non-perishable, unopened, and unexpired items such as: baby food or formula; beans; canned vegetables and fruits; crackers, chips, or nuts; oatmeal; pudding or Jello; soups; canned tuna or chicken; boxed meals; cereal; drinks; pasta; rice; canned spaghetti sauce or tomatoes.
 If you need food or would like to donate to the Chemeketa Food Pantry, you may stop by our office Monday–Friday from 8 am–4:30 pm.
 Chemeketa ID is required to pick up food.
-For more information, e-mail or call 503.399.5117.
+For more information, e-mail or call 503.399.5116.